All Saints' Church, North Street, York: History

 The chancel screen was installed in 1906, and designed by E. Ridsdale Tate.
 He also rebuilt the anchorite's house in 1910.
-Beginning in the early 1930s, Brother Walter Wilman inhabited the cell as anchorite and sacristan for the Parish.
+Beginning in the early 1930s, Brother Walter Wilman inhabited the cell as anchorite and sacristan for the parish.
 Brother Wilman, a former clothworker and lay reader, would dwell entirely within the 8 × 10 ft room until his death some time in the 1970s, able to receive guests and observe church services while living a life of religious contemplation.
 The church was restored again in 1991 by the architect Peter Marshall.

 Stained glass

 The church is noted as containing the finest collection of medieval glass in York except that of York Minster, mostly dating from the early 15th century.
-Perhaps the most famous is that depicting scenes from the Fifteen Signs before Doomsday accompanied by verse from the Prick of Conscience dating from c.
-1410.
+Perhaps the most famous is that depicting scenes from the Fifteen Signs before Doomsday accompanied by verse from the Prick of Conscience dating from about 1410.

 Alongside the Prick of Conscience, another famous window is The Corporal Acts of Mercy.
 The window shows six of the seven corporal acts, it is not known why the seventh (burying the dead) is not shown.
 The window depicts the Blackburn family, who at the time were influential traders, specifically Nicholas Blackburn who at the time was Mayor of York and may have paid for the window as his family's armorials originally appeared in the lower panels.